uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/1_install_inkcut/README.md

   - software
 ---

-# 0. Take a random UMS computer check if Inkcut is already installed
+# 0. Check if Inkcut is already installed
+On a Linux computer, open a terminal window.

+Type
+~/inkcut_venv/bin/inkcut

+If Inkcut starts then it is installed.

 Go to step 3.